 - when the cylinder locks in the conical seat,

-This procedure is the same as for the hanging pipes, only the beginning and the end is different.
+The Bottom Support (BS) installation procedure is basically the same as for the hanging pipes, only the beginning and the end is different.
 In a nutshell, the following steps are needed:

 - Proceed with adding more PVC pipes